 PUBLICATION

 Accepted works will be published in an open access CEUR volume as part of the new IAOA series (see http://ceur-ws.org/iaoa.html).
-Depending on interest, a special issue in a suitable journal will be organized.

 (Banner image made by Frédéric Bisson and was uploaded to wikimedia commons under the Creative Commons Attribution 2.0 Generic license.)